 Treating the symptoms of IBS

 Many people go through life without knowing they have the condition if the symptoms are mild.
-But more people are seeking medical attention, probably because of greater awareness of the condition, said Dr Vikneswaran, noting that irritable bowel syndrome is the most common condition seen at his department.
+But more people are seeking medical attention, probably because of greater awareness of the condition, said Clin Asst Prof Vikneswaran, noting that irritable bowel syndrome is the most common condition seen at his department.

 In most cases, treatment for IBS consists of pain medication to ease the symptoms.
 Patients are asked to look out for triggers – mostly food and stress – and to avoid them.